Wednesday, 13 November 2024

 The bus network, which I have had the good fortune to speak about here in this chamber a couple of times, is an essential part of our integrated public transport system, carrying over 135 million passengers each year and making up 21 per cent of all trips taken on the public transport network.
 The reach of our bus services is quite extraordinary and extensive, with over 80 per cent of those living in urban areas across Victoria being within walking distance of a bus stop.
 I know mine; it is 3 minutes 30 seconds and I am at a bus stop.

 With more than 400 routes operating in metropolitan Melbourne and local bus services in more than 50 regional towns and cities, our bus network really is crucial for connecting people to their workplaces, schools and essential services.
 It is often the only option for young people, the elderly and those who cannot or choose not to drive.
 I know it is particularly popular around Parkville, the Melbourne University precinct and also the medical research institutes around there.
-We do know that buses do complement our train and tram networks by filling in the gaps in services and connecting people in areas that rail just cannot reach.
+We do know that buses complement our train and tram networks by filling in the gaps in services and connecting people in areas that rail just cannot reach.
 In fact around 34 per cent of bus trips also involve a tram or train connection, highlighting the role that buses play in creating a seamless and connected public transport system.

+In March of this year we introduced the fairer fares policy, which has capped V/Line fares to match metro fares and reduced the costs for Victorians in regional areas.
+This was taken to the election and was enormously popular with Victorians, meaning that passengers now pay no more than $10.60 for trips in regional Victoria.
+Some previously cost up to $46, and that was an extraordinary cost.
+I know that that has been very, very popular, in fact saving Victorians over $90 million on public transport since the introduction of the fare cap.
 And the busiest day for V/Line was in fact in October, so there you go.
 On weekends fares are further discounted, capped at $7.20 for full fare and $3.60 for concession.
 We have got the earlybird one, which is very popular, for commuters who touch on and off before 7:15.
 I know that that is popular with our tradespeople coming in to work on the Big Build right across the state, and this measure shows our commitment to providing fair and equitable transport options and making sure that our transport system is of course accessible for all Victorians.

 Improving the bus network is not just about making the bus rides free, it is also about ensuring that the buses are reliable, frequent and connected to the services that people need.
 That is why we have developed Victoria’s Bus Plan, which is a strategic blueprint for an efficient, modern and environmentally sustainable bus network, aiming to increase the number of Victorians choosing to take the bus by providing simpler, safer and much more comfortable journeys.
-I tell you what, when one of those electronic bus timetables goes offline, I receive a wealth of demands from my community that it gets fixed immediately.
+I tell you what, when one of those electronic bus timetables goes offline, I receive a wealth of demands from my community that it get fixed immediately.
 Knowing how quickly they do come back online, can I just take a moment to thank the Minister for Public and Active Transport Gabrielle Williams, because I tell you what, when it goes off on Bell Street I hear about it pretty quickly.
 We launched the bus plan in 2021 and have added or improved more than 200 bus routes across the state, adding an additional 4600 services each week, including improvements in over half of Victoria’s 79 local government areas, providing better services for those in metro and regional areas alike.

-I talked yesterday on the Duties Amendment (More Homes) Bill 2024 about the Growth Areas Infrastructure Contribution Fund, and I just want to make some additional comments on that.
+I talked yesterday on the Duties Amendment (More Homes) Bill 2024 about the growth areas infrastructure contribution fund, and I just want to make some additional comments on that.
 In the 2024–25 budget, along with the GAIC fund, we allocated $180 million towards expanding bus services in Melbourne’s rapidly growing outer suburbs, supporting new and improved routes, helping to connect communities and making it easier for Victorians to access jobs, schools and essential services.

-In the north – here we go – route 543 in Hume will extend to Craigieburn Central and the new 524 will connect Kalkallo and Donnybrook station, complementing the express shuttle services introduced earlier in the year between Craigieburn and Donnybrook.
+In the north – here we go – route 543 in Hume will extend to Craigieburn Central and the new route 524 will connect Kalkallo and Donnybrook station, complementing the express shuttle services introduced earlier in the year between Craigieburn and Donnybrook.
 They are just a few examples.
 I think it is the 923 – is that the one that goes all the way around Melbourne?

 A member interjected.